 - Does my child exhibit new behaviors such as disobedience, talking back, or withdrawing after consuming electronics?

-- Is my child have a lack of interest in playing with real toys, going outside, or reading books?
+- Is my child showing a lack of interest in playing with real toys, going outside, or reading books?

-- Does my child have an extreme attachment to their device or phone?
+- Do they have an extreme attachment to their device or phone?

 Though these are common occurrences in children after consuming electronics, if you answered yes to any of these questions you may decide to make some positive changes.
 As these are signs that your child is having too much screen time.